Magnitude 5.6 Quake Brings Injuries, Damages In Western Nepal: Officials - UrduPoint

 Magnitude 5.6 Quake Brings Injuries, Damages In Western Nepal: Officials

-Kathmandu, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2023) A shallow 5.6-magnitude earthquake hit a remote pocket of western Nepal on Friday, injuring people and damaging homes, US and local officials said.
+Kathmandu, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2023) A shallow 5.6-magnitude earthquake hit a remote pocket of western Nepal on Friday, injuring people and damaging homes, officials said.

+Nepal's Prime Minister Pushpa Kamal expressed "his deep sorrow over the human and physical damage caused by the earthquake".

+Writing on X, Kamal said the quake struck at 11:47 pm local time (1747 GMT) in the village of Ramidanda in the Jajarkot district in western Nepal.

-The quake struck shortly before midnight local time at a depth of 18 kilometres (11 miles) below ground, near the sparsely populated Jumla district, according to the US Geological Survey.
+According to the US Geological Survey, the quake struck at a depth of 18 kilometres (11 miles) below ground.

 Moderate tremors were felt as far away as India's capital New Delhi, nearly 500 kilometres from the quake's epicentre.